Eight best delay pedals for guitarists in 2019

 Type: Delay

 When you’ve got the likes of John Mayer and David Gilmour putting your vintage-style echo on their pedalboards, you must be doing something right.
 So it is with the Boonar, crown jewel of up-and-coming Croatian boutique builder Dawner Prince.
-The Boonar is a digital simulation of the classic Binson Echorec multi-head echo, with the valves and drum replaced by FETs and DSP.
+The Boonar is a digital simulation of the classic Binson Echorec multi-head drum echo, with the valves and drum replaced by FETs and DSP.
 But while digital recreations sometimes lack the organic nature of an analogue device, the Boonar is endlessly fascinating, occasionally unpredictable and never less than beautiful sounding, all in a tiny footprint.

 Also try: Catalinbread Belle Epoch, Jim Dunlop EP103 Echoplex Delay